pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 ```

-Flip to light mode to render the following plots if you don't see them.
-Sorry, I'll try to fix that.
+Flip to light mode to render the following plots if you don't see them (sorry, working on it).

 {% include top_5_country_pageloads_and_clicks.html %}